 Here, Kelly Ann Tyler (“Tyler”) filed a claim for a breach of disability insurance contract against United States Life Insurance Company and American General Life Insurance Company (together, “American General”).
 Further, she filed claims for a breach of the covenant of good faith and fair dealing by American General, seeking punitive damages.

-Previously, Tyler submitted a group long-term disability (LTD) policy underwritten by American General.
+Previously, Tyler obtained a group long-term disability (LTD) policy underwritten by American General.
 This policy defines “total disability” as “your complete inability to perform the substantial and material duties of your Current Occupation beyond the end of the Elimination Period, and you are not engaged in any other occupation.”
 “Current Occupation” is defined as “[t]he duties of the medical specialty then being practiced or of the occupation being performed immediately prior to the disability.”
 Tyler had been a psychiatrist for Veterans Affairs in the Phoenix area.

 After Tyler began experiencing chronic pain, Mollarets meningitis, fatigue, post-herpetic neuralgia, and chronic migraines, she filed a claim for long-term disability.
 This claim was approved once she submitted further information.
 American General additionally explained that there might be several requests for updates over time to continue the evaluation of Tyler’s conditions.

 Two years later, a case manager named Linda Donahue took over Tyler’s case.
 She reviewed the file and opined that Tyler’s claim was still supported by her medical records.
 Donahue did, however, request updates for the records.
 Among those records were a report from Dr. Crever, Tyler’s primary physician.
 He stated that she was physically unable to work as a result of the sporadic nature of her flare-ups which resulted in headaches.